joshbegley/nyt-latest/README.md

 https://nytimes.com/article/inauguration-day.html?searchResultPosition=3

 **W.H.O.
 Team Finally Lands in Wuhan to Trace Origin of Virus**\
-`Beijing has repeatedly impeded the beginning of the World Health Organization’s inquiry into the virus’s emergence, worried about drawing attention to its early mistakes.`\
+`Beijing has repeatedly impeded the global inquiry into the emergence of the coronavirus, worried about drawing attention to its early mistakes.`\
 https://nytimes.com/2021/01/13/world/asia/china-who-wuhan-covid.html?searchResultPosition=4

 **Corrections: Jan.
 14, 2021**\